 Dr. Loren Buck, Northern Arizona University

-Dr. Leslie New, Washington State University
+Dr. Samara Haver, Oregon State University

 Dr. Shawn Larson, Amy Green and Angela Smith, Seattle Aquarium